-XVI.C.2.
-Roles and responsibilities of the marketing authorisation holder or applicant in the EU
+XVI.C.1.2.
+Roles and responsibilities of the mMarketing authorisation holder or applicant in the EUMarketing authorisation applicant or holder

 Marketing authorisation applicants/holders in the EU are responsible for ensuring compliance with the conditions of the marketing authorisation for their products wherever they are used within the EU.
 It is the responsibility of the marketing authorisation holder to implement all conditions or restrictions with regard to the safe use of the product in a particular territory.